 How it all started

-Headsup was founded by three Sport Management students from Brock University, all of whom experienced multiple concussions during their amateur sports playing career.
-The idea originated after founder Ryan Sutton suffered his latst and most severe concussion in 2016.
-Ryan, alongside founders Seth Mendelsohn, and Tim Hart; tried to figure out ways to spread awareness of traumatic brain injuries and to educate people on the impact they have on people’s every day lives.
-Headsup was born out of these many brainstorming hours to be a social purpose brand that provides people with accurate and up-to date information on concussions.
-Their collective dream was to provide a service that has a community focus, and gives people suffering concussions an outlet to learn more about their symptoms.
+Headsup was founded by two Sport Management students from Brock University, both of whom experienced concussions during their amateur sport careers.
+The idea was incepted after co-founder, Ryan Sutton suffered his most recent and severe concussion in 2016.
+Ryan alongside c0-founder Seth Mendelsohn, brainstormed ideas to spread awareness of traumatic brain injuries and to educate others on the impact they have on people’s every day lives.
+Headsup was born from these personal experiences, and that authenticity still permeates today.
+Ryan and Seth’s collective dream was and remains to provide a service that has community focus, and gives people suffering from concussions and symptoms an outlet to learn more about head trauma.
+Headsup provides a therapeutic outlet for those suffering post-concussion symptoms to share their hardships and successes, to the embrace of an experience-mutual community.

 GOALS AND AMBITIONS

 The Canadian Concussion Centre conducts research based out of the Krembil Neuroscience Centre, at Toronto Western Hospital.
-They are focused on examining the possible correlation between repeated concussions and late deterioration of brain function.
-This problem is suspected to be especially frequent after repeated concussions in sports, but may also occur after concussions involving motor vehicle crashes, industrial injuries or falls.
+They are focused on examining the possible correlation between repeated concussions and deterioration of brain function after elapsed latency periods.
+This deterioration is suspected to be prevalent after repeated concussions in sport, motor vehicle accidents, and occupational-related injuries and falls.

 The main goal of the research team at the Canadian Concussion Centre is to examine individuals who have sustained multiple concussions from playing sports and are at greater risk of developing CTE.

-The findings were that three of the six players had acquired Chronic Traumatic Encephalopathy (CTE).
+The findings revealed that three of the six players had acquired Chronic Traumatic Encephalopathy (CTE).
 The research team discovered that although all the players had shown signs of late neurocognitive decline, not all of them showed signs of CTE.
-The three players without CTE had pathological diagnoses of Alzheimer's disease, amyotrophic lateral sclerosis (ALS), and Parkinson's disease
+The three players without CTE had pathological diagnoses of Alzheimer's disease, amyotrophic lateral sclerosis (ALS), and Parkinson's disease.

 A clinical research study involving former professional football and hockey players, and other professional athletes who undergo a neurological, neuropsychiatric and neuropsychological assessment as well as brain scans (MRIs), Magnetoencephalography's (MEG) and PET scans to help better understand the changes in the brain that may occur due to concussions